microsoft/accessibility-insights-service/packages/scanner-function/README.md

 ### 3. Install packages

--   Install the packages
+-   We use yarn for dependencies management.
+You can install it from [here](https://yarnpkg.com/en/docs/install).
     ```bash
-    npm install
+    yarn install
     ```

 ### 4. Create dev.DockerFile file for local deployment